gyuha/vanta-react/README.md

 ## Notes

-- Vanta.js depends on Three.js, so Three.js must be installed alongside this library.
+- Three.js and p5.js are automatically bundled with this library for seamless integration.
-- We recommend using Three.js version 0.140.2 for compatibility.
+- We use Three.js version 0.134 for optimal compatibility with Vanta.js effects.
 - Memory cleanup is automatically performed when the component is unmounted.
+- Performance monitoring is available in development mode for optimization insights.

 ## Performance Optimization